jpereiran/jpereiran.github.io/_posts/2019-07-07-Basic-web-scraping-with-Requests-in-Falabellas-website.markdown

 <img src="{{ site.baseurl }}/images/posts/requests/2019_07_07_3.JPG" title="Chrome's developer tools">

-With this, we see that the search is made by calling the following URL: https<span></span>://www<span></span>.falabella.com.pe/falabella-pe/search/?Ntt=sku
+With this, we see that the search is made by calling the following URL: https://www.falabella.com.pe/falabella-pe/search/?Ntt=sku

 ### Checking if a product is published

 In order to use the search bar and check if a product its published we need to use the URL found previously and see what are the contents of the resulting website.

-Yet, since the actual information that we need is also in the url of the result, we will be only using that to see if our product its published or not:
+Yet, since the actual information that we need is also in the URL of the result, we will be only using that to see if our product its published or not:

 ``` python
 import requests